8. RxJava in the Swing Environment

 uiResponse.setResponseAt();

-// Update the JList model with the received responses
+// update the JList model with the responses received

 model.add(0, jsonMapper.writeValueAsString(uiResponse));

-// update the number of responses
+// update number of responses

 jLabelNbReponses.setText(String.valueOf(Integer.parseInt(jLabelNbReponses.getText()) + 1));